Consumer medicine information

 Neurological.

-Combination therapy with fluorouracil and levamisole has been associated with leukoencephalopathyh and multifocal inflammatory leucoencephalopathy (MILE).
+Combination therapy with fluorouracil and levamisole has been associated with leucoencephalopathyh and multifocal inflammatory leucoencephalopathy (MILE).
 Symptoms may include memory loss, confusion, paraesthesia, lethargy, muscle weakness, speech disturbances, coma and seizures.
 The cerebrospinal fluid may show mild pleiocytosis and computed tomography and magnetic resonance scans may show lesions in the white matter suggestive of demyelination.
 If this syndrome occurs, treatment should be discontinued immediately.
 The condition is at least partially reversible if fluorouracil and levamisole are discontinued and corticosteroids given.

 Infections and infestations.